 The following 5 videos will teach you how to breakdance step by step.
 We recommend that you watch these lessons in order as they are arranged from easiest to hardest.
 A word of caution, you must be careful hen you attempt these moves.
 Be sure to study the movements very carefully and slowly and then ease into them.
 Enjoy!

-Learn to Break dance online now:
+Learn break dance moves now:

 Lesson #1: Top Rock

-Lesson #2: Footwork & Freezes
+Lesson #2: Footwork & Freezes in Breakdancing

 Here is the 6-step basic movement which is essential for all beginners.
 You can take this step and do tons of variations with it.
 Then you want to throw in a freeze at the end to spice it up.